MEDLAO/Price-Comparison-Website-Django/README.md

 For each product, I collected the following information: image, price, description, currency, and product URL.
-I used `asyncio` and `aiohttp` to fetch data asynchronously from each page, and BeautifulSoup to parse the content.
+I used `asyncio` and `aiohttp` to fetch data asynchronously from each page, and `BeautifulSoup` to parse HTML content.

 * **Data Normalization** :
  I implemented helper functions using `Python` and `Pandas` to normalize the scraped data.